 TOM: We've seen no problems as cars have gone from 10W-40 down to 5W-20.
 And while the 0W-20 is fairly new, I don't expect any problems from that, either.

 RAY: That said, most vehicles have "severe duty" recommendations in the owner's manual.
 They'll tell you that if you're planning to climb Pike's Peak with a trailer, if you're using your car as a taxi or if you live where it's regularly above 100 degrees out, you qualify for special maintenance procedures.
 Those can include more-frequent oil changes and/or use of a different oil.

 TOM: So, if that describes you, Jim, check your owner's manual and look up the severe-duty recommendations.
 But if you're just driving the car like the rest of us, I'd go with what the manufacturer suggests.

 * * *

-Which is cheaper, buying or leasing?
-Should you keep a car forever or dump it after three years, before trouble starts?
-Find out in Tom and Ray's pamphlet "Should I Buy, Lease, or Steal My Next Car?"
+Tom and Ray share secrets on how you can save tens of thousands of dollars on your cars over the next 20 years in their pamphlet "Should I Buy, Lease, or Steal My Next Car?"
 Send $4.75 (check or money order) to Next Car, P.O.
 Box 536475, Orlando, FL 32853-6475.